 Click on a question to see the answer

 MyDonate is a not-for-profit, online fundraising service for UK charities.
 This service provides a secure, easy-to-use way for millions of people to raise money for the charity of their choice.

 Can we use MyDonate?

-Yes, provided your charity is registered with the Charities Commission in England and Wales and / or the Office of the Scottish Charity Regulator (OSCR).
-Northern Ireland charities and CASCs (community amateur sports clubs) can also join MyDonate using their HMRC reference number as can charities who are not required to register with one of the regulatory bodies referred to above.
+Yes, provided your charity is registered with the Charities Commission in England and Wales and / or the Office of the Scottish Charity Regulator (OSCR) and / or the Charity Commission for Northern Ireland.
+CASCs (community amateur sports clubs) can also join MyDonate using their HMRC reference number as can charities who are not required to register with one of the regulatory bodies referred to above.

 Will it cost us anything to use MyDonate?

 No. MyDonate is free for charities to use as there are no set up, subscription or commission fees.

 Every penny of the money donated (excluding credit/debit card charges - 1.3% Credit Card, 15p Debit Card) is paid into your bank account.
 BT even collects Gift Aid on your behalf to maximise your fundraising.

 Typically, for a £10 donation the charity will receive:

 Debit Card Processing fee